 The System's funding objective is to meet long-term benefit obligations through contributions and investment income.
 The System's actuarial valuation for funding purposes uses a five-year smoothing method for investment gains and losses.
 This means that the current year's gains or losses compared to the actuarially assumed rate of return, as calculated at year-end, are recognized over five years.
-The unfunded actuarial liability (UAL) of \$1,971.9 million, as of June 30, 2019, does not include the impact of approximately \$96.7 million of net deferred investment losses yet to be recognized, primarily resulting from unfavorable investment returns during fiscal years 2016 and 2019.
+The unfunded actuarial liability (UAL) of \$2,100.0 million, as of June 30, 2020, does not include the impact of approximately \$93.5 million of net deferred investment losses yet to be recognized, primarily resulting from unfavorable investment returns during fiscal years 2019 and 2020.
 It is anticipated that future actuarial valuations will recognize these remaining deferred net investment losses as described above and the smoothing of any new gains or losses over a five-year period.

 The System is exposed to general investment market risk.
-In a pension plan context, this is the risk that the long-term rate of return earned on the pension plan assets could be below the actuarially assumed rate of return, which is 6.75%, net of investment expenses, in the actuarial valuation as of June 30, 2019.
+In a pension plan context, this is the risk that the long-term rate of return earned on the pension plan assets could be below the actuarially assumed rate of return, which is 6.625%, net of investment expenses, in the actuarial valuation as of June 30, 2020.
 With all other actuarial valuations being equal, underperforming the assumed rate of return would increase the UAL and decrease the funded status of the System, thereby increasing required contributions to the System.
 Conversely, with all other actuarial variables being equal, overperforming the assumed rate of return would decrease the UAL and increase the funded status of the System, thereby decreasing required contributions to the System.

 In addition to investment market risk, the System is exposed to non-economic or demographic risk.
 The demographic assumptions, which include rates of termination, retirement, disability and mortality, are often unique to the System's provisions and the specific demographics of the System participants.
 Deviations from these actuarial assumptions cause the System to experience gains or losses, which in turn can lead to volatility in the contribution rates.
 To minimize this risk, every two to five years, the System's actuary conducts an experience study to assess whether the experience of the System is conforming to the actuarial assumptions.

 The actuarial assumptions may be adjusted where it is determined that current assumptions will not provide the most accurate expectation of what may happen in the future.
-The Board approved to make changes to the June 30, 2019 actuarial valuation as a result of the demographic experience study presented in November 2019.
-The next experience study is schedules to be conducted in 2021.
-See Actuarial section for the effects of these changes.
+The Board approved to make changes to the June 30, 2020 actuarial valuation as a result of the economic assumptions review presented in November 2020.
+These changes included reducing the price inflation from 2.50% to 2.25% and reducing the discount rate from 6.75% to 6.625%.
+See the Actuarial section for the effects of these changes.

-Contribution rates for fiscal year 2020-2021, as determined by the June 30, 2019 actuarial valuation includes the impact of the changes stated above and the recognition of smoothed deferred investment gains and losses.
+Contribution rates for fiscal year 2021-2022, as determined by the June 30, 2020 actuarial valuation, includes the impact of the changes stated above and the recognition of smoothed deferred investment gains and losses.